jamesread/EMEA-SA2-Training/deployAtomicHosts.md

 **Estimated time:** 20 minutes

 #**Deployment**
 There are many ways to deploy an Atomic Host.
-In this lab, we provide guidance for OpenStack or local KVM.
+In this lab, we provide guidance for OpenStack OS1.

 Note that Atomic Host can be deployed in a variety of other ways, and supports various other hypervisors too, as well as kickstart option.
 However, to keep